SPoovathumkadavil/Syvio-Detrola/LIT/Comp. 1/Split.md

 ## Analysis 1

-The juxtaposition between the words and actions of the United States show deeper meaning to this seemingly reciprocal behavior.
+The juxtaposition between the words and predicament of the United States show deeper meaning to this seemingly reciprocal behavior.